 What does the 30/30 Project provide for partners?

 The 30/30 Project is a multi-year Construction for Change initiative dedicated to global healthcare access.
 The 30/30 Project can provide funding, up to 50% of a project budget, as well as funding for construction management through Construction for Change.

 What types of projects do we build?

-We give priority to medical facilities, schools and economic development centers because of the people impacted and the direct result on improving quality of life for the people they serve.
+We give priority to medical facilities, schools and economic empowerment centers because of the people impacted and the direct result on improving quality of life for the people they serve.
 While we will consider other building projects, the facility must be used to advance healthcare, education and economic development in low-income communities.

 Where do we build?